 Surrogate mothers who work with U.S. surrogacy agencies live in the United States, have strong support systems, and are financially stable.
 They have access to the most advanced medical care and the world’s top hospitals.
 Plus, at Circle Surrogacy, surrogates and their intended parents develop a relationship throughout the process.
 They meet each other and agree to be matched prior to any documents being signed.
 They have open lines of communication throughout the journey and can form a relationship.
 A surrogacy journey with Circle Surrogacy is not transactional; it is based on mutual respect and the desire to have a relationship.

 Comparatively, women who live internationally and become surrogates for international surrogacy agencies may get moved away from their homes while they are pregnant, so that they could be closer to a hospital.
 They are separated from their families, which can be emotionally stressful.
 The medical care they receive, while cheaper, may not live up the standards of medical care women in the United States receive.
 It is not uncommon for intended parents to not have much of a relationship with the woman who is carrying their baby; communication can be difficult, and oftentimes the parents aren’t as emotionally part of the journey as they would be in the U.S.

-In the U.S., when you embark on a surrogacy journey with an experienced agency, your money is safe.
-Circle Surrogacy is a well-established, secure company.
-The money you send to the agency is secure, held in an IOLTA account (Interest on Lawyer Trust Account).
-IOLTA accounts are kept only at regulated and approved financial institutions.
+In the U.S, when you embark on a surrogacy journey with most agencies, your money is safe.
+Circle is a well-established, secure company.
+The money you send to the agency is protected, held in a Bonded Escrow Account.
+These type of accounts are kept only at regulated and approved financial institutions.

 Cost Difference Between International and US Surrogacy Agencies